FudaWiki/fudawiki-files/hanafuda/hwatu.md

 ![hwatu_august_hikari.png](/suryongfiles/hwatu_august_hikari.png =80x)

-Next, the practice of putting a manufacturer's trademark on the Full Moon card evolved from Nihon Karuta's practice of putting an image of a rabbit pounding mochi on the Full Moon card.
+The practice of putting a manufacturer's trademark on the Full Moon card evolved from Nihon Karuta's practice of putting an image of a rabbit pounding mochi on the Full Moon card.

 ## Gwang [光 or 광]